goceee/BVI-SVQA/README.md

-# SVQA
+# BVI-SVQA

 <p align="center">
   <img src="/doc/animation.gif">
 </p>

-SVQA is a software that allows people to prepare and perform experiments for Subjective Video Quality Assessment.
-SVQA was developed at the University of Bristol as part of a final year project of G. Dimitrov under the supervision of Dr A. Katsenou and Prof. D. R. Bull.
+BVI-SVQA is a software that allows people to prepare and perform experiments for **S**ubjective **V**ideo **Q**uality **A**ssessment.
+BVI-SVQA was developed at the University of Bristol as part of a final year project of Mr G. Dimitrov under the supervision of Dr A. Katsenou and Prof. D. R. Bull.

 # Requirements